 - These drop-style biscuits are best served fresh and warm.

-- For savory biscuits, the coconut sugar can be omitted or lessened to 1 Tablespoon.
+- For savory biscuits, lessen the coconut sugar to 1 Tablespoon, or simply omit it.

 - Sweet potatoes can be purchased in a few different ways.
 Use fresh cooked sweet potato, canned sweet potato chunks, or sweet potato puree.

 - The dough can also be rolled and cut with a biscuit cutter.
 Simply roll the dough out into a rectangle.
 Fold it into thirds, as if you were folding a letter to fit into an envelope.
 Gently roll the dough out once more to a ¾-1/2 inch thickness.
 Use a biscuit cutter to cut the dough.
 I found this video on how to properly cut biscuits helpful.